Celestino (footballer)

-Pedro Celestino Silva Soares (born 2 January 1987), known as Celestino, is a Cape Verdean former professional footballer who played as a central midfielder.
+Pedro Celestino Silva Soares (born 2 January 1987), known as Celestino, is a former professional footballer who played as a central midfielder.

 He also held a Portuguese passport, due to the many years spent in the country.

 Club career

 Born in Tarrafal, Celestino spent six years at Sporting CP (formative years included), but never appeared officially for the first team.
-He spent his first season as a professional with C.D.
-Olivais e Moscavide, on loan, being relegated from the Segunda Liga.
+He spent his first season as a professional with Olivais e Moscavide, on loan, being relegated from the Segunda Liga.

-For 2007–08, also on loan, Celestino joined G.D.
-Estoril Praia but, in January 2008, still owned by Sporting, he moved to another side in the Lisbon Region, C.F.
-Estrela da Amadora.
-He made his competitive debut on the 20th, starting in a 1–0 home win against S.C.
-Braga in the Taça de Portugal, and played his first Primeira Liga match the following week, featuring the second half of the 1–1 draw at Associação Naval 1º de Maio.
+For 2007–08, also on loan, Celestino joined Estoril but, in January 2008, still owned by Sporting, he moved to another side in the Lisbon Region, Estrela da Amadora.
+He made his competitive debut on the 20th, starting in a 1–0 home win against Braga in the Taça de Portugal, and played his first Primeira Liga match the following week, featuring the second half of the 1–1 draw at Naval.

 Celestino suffered top-flight relegation with Estrela the following campaign, due to irregularities.
-He met the same fate with his following club, C.F.
-Os Belenenses, but only due to sporting factors this time.
+He met the same fate with his following club, Belenenses, but only due to sporting factors this time.

 On 16 August 2011, Celestino signed a three-year contract with CFR Cluj in Romania.
-He returned to Portugal subsequently, going on to represent S.C.
-Olhanense and Atlético Clube de Portugal.
+He returned to Portugal subsequently, going on to represent Olhanense and Atlético Clube de Portugal.

-On 7 February 2019, Celestino agreed to a deal at FC Farul Constanța, moving to the Liga II side alongside his compatriots João Diogo and Diogo Rosado.
+On 7 February 2019, Celestino agreed to a deal at Farul Constanța, moving to the Liga II side alongside his compatriots João Diogo and Diogo Rosado.